jonahlyn/dashboard/README.md

 - Operating system: Ubuntu 16.04
 - User account with sudo privileges
 - Python 2 and 3
+- Git

+Login with a user with sudo privileges and execute the following to install python dependencies:

 ```
 sudo apt update && sudo apt -y install python python-pip python3 python3-pip